 In their study, Tan et al showed differences between clinicians and parents when deciding on resuscitation or neonatal intensive care treatment.
-Parents appeared to be more tolerant of a higher mortality and averse to disability risks compared to clinicians.[18]
-However, parents do not approach these decisions from one common perspective.[20]
-In addition, there is significant variation among neonatal professionals' assessments of survival and severe disability rates for extremely premature infants, which can further affect the precision of informed shared decision making.[21]
-Accordingly, Haward et al suggested moving from doctor-driven to parent-personalized discussions when counseling at the gray zone of viability.[20]
+Parents appeared to be more tolerant of a higher mortality and averse to disability risks compared with clinicians.
+However, parents do not approach these decisions from one common perspective.
+In addition, there is significant variation among neonatal professionals' assessments of survival and severe disability rates for extremely premature infants, which can further affect the precision of informed shared decision-making.
+Accordingly, Haward et al suggested moving from doctor-driven to parent-personalised discussions when counselling at the grey zone of viability.